nikhil-sinnarkar/CarND-LaneLines-P1-master/writeup_template.md

 ![hough](./md%20resources/solidWhiteRight_hough.jpg)

-* This image is overlayed on top of original image to highlight the lanes which are detected. !Emoji :smilie The result is :
+* This image is overlayed on top of original image to highlight the lanes which are detected. :smilie: The result is :

 ![final](./md%20resources/solidWhiteRight.jpg)

-#### modifications to draw_lines() function
+#### Modifications to draw_lines() function
 This is how I modified the draw_lines() function in order to draw a single line on the left and right lanes.

 First I seperated the points into 2 groups, one for points on left lane and other for points on right lane.

 Next, using polyfit(), I found the cofficients of a first order polynomial equation that would fit all the points for each lane.
 Using these cofficients I was able to model a single line for both left and right lanes as  **y = Ax + B**

 ### 2. Identify potential shortcomings with your current pipeline